Smooth Radio (2014)

-Smooth Radio is a network of local radio stations broadcasting on FM and MW stations in the United Kingdom.
-Smooth Radio features a Soft Adult Contemporary radio format.
-Launched in March 2014, it replaced the national Smooth Radio that had launched in 2010 on FM, and most outlets of Gold on MW.
+Smooth Radio is a network of local radio stations broadcasting on FM and DAB in the United Kingdom.
+It no longer broadcasts any outlets on AM since the last outlet on medium wave ceased at 1:00pm on Friday 28th February 2025.
+Smooth Radio previously featured a soft adult contemporary radio format but has introduced more upbeat music since 2023.
+Launched in March 2014, it replaced the national Smooth Radio that had launched in 2010 on FM and DAB, and most outlets of Gold on AM.

 Each FM station broadcasts localised breakfast with networked shows simulcast from London at all other times.
-Three of the six FM stations, and all eighteen AM frequencies, are owned and operated by Global, with the remaining three FM licences owned by Bauer Media Audio Ireland and run as a franchise.
+Four of the seven FM stations, and the former AM stations, are owned and operated by Global, with the remaining three FM licences owned by Communicorp UK and run as a franchise.

-According to RAJAR, the network broadcasts to a combined weekly audience of 5.1 million with a listening share of 3.7% as of December 2022.
+According to RAJAR, the network broadcasts to a combined weekly audience of 7.8 million with a listening share of 4.1% as of July 2025.

 In January 2023, Smooth introduced a new logo and slogan, "Always the best music".

-Background
+Background and History

-Having previously operated under a number of regional licences, Smooth Radio's owners, GMG Radio merged its five English stations into one quasi-national station, launching the brand on the Digital One national DAB network on 4 October 2010.
+Having previously operated under a number of regional licences, Smooth Radio's owners, GMG Radio, merged its five English stations into one quasi-national station, launching the brand on the Digital One national DAB network on 4 October 2010.
 Most of the output was broadcast from Salford Quays in Manchester, with other programming coming from Castlereagh Street in London.

-On 25 June 2012, GMG Radio's owners, Guardian Media Group sold its radio division to Global at an estimated price of between £50 million and £70 million.
+On 25 June 2012, GMG Radio's owners, Guardian Media Group, sold its radio division to Global at an estimated price of between £50 million and £70 million.
 Global renamed GMG Radio "Real and Smooth Radio Ltd." Several rival radio groups expressed their concerns over the takeover and the effect it could have on commercial radio in the UK.
 Ofcom launched a review of the sale, and it was announced that GMG Radio and Global would continue to operate as separate entities while the review was conducted.
 On 3 August the Culture Secretary Jeremy Hunt instructed Ofcom and the Office of Fair Trading (OFT) to examine Global's purchase of GMG, which gave Global over 50% of the UK radio market because of concerns the takeover may not be in the public interest.
 On 11 October, the OFT concluded that the merger could lead to a rise in local advertising costs because of the decrease in competitors, and forwarded the matter to the Competition Commission, which oversees business mergers and takeovers.
 On the same day the Competition Commission announced it would publish its findings into the takeover by 27 March 2013.